alexperronnet/openclassrooms-11-kasa/readme.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/72d318b5-59e4-4e1b-91e1-b79844e893cf/deploy-status)](https://app.netlify.com/sites/openclassrooms-11-kasa/deploys)

+> [!CAUTION]
-> **Disclaimer**: This repository houses a project undertaken as part of my "**JavaScript React Developer**" training program with [OpenClassrooms](https://openclassrooms.com/).
-Upon the conclusion of the program on **September 20th, 2023**, the project will no longer be updated or maintained.
+> This repository contains a project completed as part of my training at [OpenClassrooms](https://openclassrooms.com).
+Having successfully concluded the program, the project is now archived and is no longer maintained.
+Please note that the repository remains available for reference purposes only; some links or features may not work as expected.

 ![Preview](doc/preview.png)